sappysealsz/raptorchain/README.md

 ### What works ?
 - Transfers (raptorchain address to another raptorchain address)
 - Using BEP20 tokens on RPTR testnet AND mainnet
+- cross-chain abilities with BSC, Polygon and Fantom
 - Multi-asset bridge (transfer any BEP20 between raptorchain and bsc)
 - EVM (ability to run smart contracts)